Vedant-Kadam-Noobie/Meditech-Virtual-Health_Assistant/README.md

 The problem statement was to develop Virtual Health Assistant that helps people to connect to their doctors easily and avoiding long queues, monitor their health parameters and vitals in order to live a healthy life.

 I along with my teammates Mahek Karia, Pranali Shinde and Parag Patel developed a web application called MediTech.
-Some key features of our project:
+Some key features of this project:

 1. Video consultation with doctor.